romilly/wg2/plan/journal.md

 After a rest, time to resume.

 I was tempted to do a third version but that's silly: I can create the core site with the current architecture, and the key thing now is to deliver business value as fast as I can.

+All tests are passing but the template is in a muddle; it looks like the old clean-blog template.

+## Saturday 16 May 2020

+Also, I need to make sure that I have separate contents fro production and test, and that the correct templates are being used.